-Our current resident SGSAH Blogger is Lucie Whitmore, 3rd Year doctoral researcher at the University of Glasgow in Art History, Cultural and Museum Studies.
+Our current resident SGSAH Blogger is Joanna Rodgers, a doctoral researcher at the University of the Highlands and Islands exploring the relationship between Scottish heritage and ancestral tourism.
 The blog will engage with the SGSAH cohort to discuss what it means to be a doctoral researcher within the Arts & Humanities in Scotland today.
 We aim to engage with all doctoral researchers within the Arts & Humanities in Scotland, funded & unfunded, full & part-time, all are welcome!

 Why should doctoral researchers blog about their research?